 Now that I have somehow been given both a Google Nest and a Facebook Portal, I regularly say, “Hey, Google” or “Hey Portal, Play Ray Charles Radio.”
 “Playing Ray Charles Radio on Pandora,” Google or Portal responds, and away we go.
-It’s generally soul music of the 60’s and 70’s, though every now and then the choices are puzzling, like why Israel Kamakawiwoʻole’s ukulele-heavy version of “Somewhere Over the Rainbow” keeps showing up.
+It’s generally soul music of the 60’s and 70’s, though the choices are sometimes puzzling: like why Israel Kamakawiwoʻole’s ukulele-heavy version of “Somewhere Over the Rainbow” keeps showing up.
 The white guy most often played is Van Morrison, which seems just right, not only given his Charles-inspired singing, but this one particular verse in his song “These Dreams of You:”

 And Ray Charles was shot down

 But he got up and did his very best

 A crowd of people gathered round

 These are typically enigmatic Van Morrison lyrics, the kind Ray Charles never wrote and hardly ever sang.
 Van’s lyrics almost seem to make sense, but their mystery invite you to make your own sense.
 Why was Ray Charles shot down?
 And what question did he answer Yes to?
 To me, Ray Charles was shot down because his music seems the most old-fashioned of all the music played on this Pandora station.
 The question was, You belong somewhere else, don’t you?
 Paradoxically, Ray Charles is the most out of place musician on Ray Charles Radio, even more out of place than Hawaii’s Israel Kamakawiwo’ole.